influxdata/docs-v2/content/v2.0/reference/cli/influx/config/set.md

 weight: 201
 ---

-The `influx config update` command updates information in an InfluxDB connection configuration in the `config` file (by default, stored at `~/.influxdbv2/config`).
+The `influx config update` command updates information in an InfluxDB connection configuration in the `configs` file (by default, stored at `~/.influxdbv2/configs`).

 ## Usage
 ```